9.2 Halogenation Reaction of Alkanes

 Reactivity Comparison of Halogenation

-The energy changes for halogenation (substitution) with the other halogens can be calculated in the similar way, the results are summarized in Table 9.2.
+The energy changes for halogenation (substitution) with the other halogens can be calculated in a similar way.
+The results are summarized in Table 9.2.

 H — CH3 + •X → CH3• + H — X